RTR-Planeta: History

 On June 30, 2002, VGTRK executive Oleg Dobrodeev announced the creation of RTR-Planeta, targeted towards Western Europe and the Middle East with plans to launch in North America by autumn.
 According to Dobrodeev, RTR-Planeta wasn't "a commercial project", meaning that there would be no commercial advertising "for the time being".
 The channel launched on July 1, 2002 via the Express-3A satellite.
 Programming included morning relays of Euronews, RTR's programming (including Vesti's editions, its TV series and movies), as well as some programming from Kultura.
 The channel was financed by VGTRK's internal reserves and did not receive funding from the State.
 The Russian version of the channel aired with foreign advertising.

 In October 2003, the channel started broadcasting in Ukraine, replacing Channel One Russia Worldwide for low-income cable subscriptions (free tiers) in the capital.
 The new channel obeyed Ukrainian laws of the time, including advertising laws which forbade advertising of tobacco and alcohol, but had not adopted the local content rating system.
 VGTRK claimed that it had more "favorable conditions" than Channel One on the basic cable packages, much to Channel One's annoyance.
 The main RTR channel was still broadcast illegally in some areas.

 On June 1, 2004, the channel started broadcasting in Moldova replacing the Russia-1 channel, thanks to a new agreement with local company TeleDixi.
 The Russia-1 channel was in high demand, but the switch to RTR-Planeta became necessary due to rights issues.
 The company ceased carrying RTR-Planeta on June 3, 2005, as it had signed an agreement with STS.

-On December 29, 2005, it was announced that, beginning in January 1, 2006, 25 Russian channels would be removed from cable networks in Tallinn, among them RTR-Planeta.
+On December 29, 2005, it was announced that, beginning on January 1, 2006, 25 Russian channels would be removed from cable networks in Tallinn, among them RTR-Planeta.
 Between January 2 and 4, the channel was unavailable in Estonia.

 On March 11, 2006, an edition of Formula of Power featuring the President of Ukraine Viktor Yushchenko was removed from the Russian channel; instead, an interview with the Prime Minister of India Manmohan Singh was shown.
 The interview with Yushchenko, however, was shown on RTR-Planeta.
 On April 15, 2006, it was made available on the basic package of the Ukrainian cable company Volia.